RocketCommunicationsInc/astro-www/src/pages/community/propose-a-change.md

 ---
 title: Propose a Change
+description: Any user of Astro can propose changes in a safe, trackable and relatively easy manner.
-layout: project:layouts/docs/docs-layout.astro
+layout: project:layouts/new-docs/new-docs-layout.astro
 ---

-# How to Propose a Change
+## How to Propose a Change

 The Astro User Experience Design System is hosted on [GitHub](https://github.com) as an open source project and uses [Markdown](https://guides.github.com/features/mastering-markdown/) for content.
-This enables any user of Astro to proposes changes in a safe, trackable and relatively easy manner.

 You will need a free GitHub account to propose changes to Astro.